codyjedmunds/ai-evaluation-portfolio/evaluation-economics/quality_drift_is_rational.md

 ## Implications

-If quality drift is rational, then:
+If quality drift and escalation decoupling are rational, then:
 - exhortation is ineffective
 - training alone is insufficient
 - surveillance creates new distortions
 - blaming evaluators misses the point
+- escalation volume is not a proxy for alignment

 Stability requires changing the **structure of the optimization problem**, not the character of the people solving it.